 French Renaissance treatises concerned with musical instruments are limited in number, yet all extant instrumental treatises mention the use of five-string viols tuned in fourths.
-Details about these viols across both contemporary sixteenth-century sources and seventeenth century retrospective musings about these earlier instruments are remarkably consistent.
-These sources confirm the tuning schemes of consorts of viols, provide important performance techniques, and clarify the multitude of social use of these viols.
-In sixteenth-century France, the playing of the viol begins to spread to amateur musicians, as evidenced by the publication of Claude Gervaise’s Premier Livre de violle (Paris, 1554, now lost) and Philibert Jambe de Fer’s L’Épitome musical (Lyons, 1556).
+Details about these viols across both contemporary sixteenth-century sources and seventeenth-century retrospective musings about these earlier instruments are remarkably consistent.
+These sources confirm the tuning schemes of consorts of viols, provide important technical advice, and clarify the multitude of social uses of these viols.
+In sixteenth-century France, the playing of the viol begins to spread to amateur musicians, as evidenced by the publication of Claude Gervaise’s Premier Livre de violle (Paris, c.
+1547, now lost; 2nd ed.
+1554, now lost) and Philibert Jambe de Fer’s L’Épitome musical (Lyons, 1556).
 Still in the sixteenth century, Samuel Mareschall published his Porta Musices (Basle, 1589), which also discusses five-string viols and provides a second system of tuning for consorts.
+Pierre Trichet’s manuscript Traité des instruments de musique (Bordeaux, c.
+1640) suggests that French five-string viols tuned in fourths survived further into the seventeenth century than previously believed alongside Italian/English six-string viols tuned like a lute.
 Finally, in the seventeenth century, two retrospective accounts mention the early form of the viol in France—Marin Mersenne’s Harmonie Universelle (Paris, 1636) and Jean Rousseau’s Traité de la Viole (Paris, 1687).

 Philibert Jambe de Fer

-The key to our viols used in France, on the part of the bas and the dessus is taken on the second open string from the top, which we call G sol re ut, so this on the bas, is the second contained in the gamut, and the one of the dessus is the third, making the difference of eight notes that we call and octave.
-The tailles and hautes contres tune their chanterelle just as the second to he dessus, open: everything is contained in the figure:2Jambe de Fer, L’Épitome musical (Lyons: 1556), 59: “La clef de noz violes à l’usage de France, sus la partie du bas, & du dessus, se prend sus la corde d’en haut à vuyde, que nouse appellons G sol re ut, donc celay da bas, est le second contenu en la game, & celuy du dessus est le troizieme, faisant difference de l’un à lautre de huit voix, que nous appellons octave.
+The key to our viols as used in France: on the part of the bas and the dessus, take the second open string from the top, which we call G sol re ut, so this one from the bas, is the second contained in the scales, and the one of the dessus is the third, making the difference of eight notes that we call and octave.
+The tailles and haute contres tune their chanterelle just as the second of the dessus, open, as everything is contained in the figure:9Jambe de Fer, L’Épitome musical (Lyons: 1556), 59: “La clef de noz violes à l’usage de France, sus la partie du bas, & du dessus, se prend sus la second corde d’en haut à vuyde, que nous appellons G sol re ut, donc celuy du bas, est le second contenu en la game, & celuy du dessus est le troizieme, faisant difference de l’un à lautre de huit voix, que nous appellons octave.
 Les tailles & haute contres accordent leur chanterelle justement sus la seconde du dessus, à vuyde: Comme le tout est contenu en la figure.”

-Alone, this description would surely lead to arguments of interpretation, but, when viewed in conjunction with the image at the end of the treatise and the charts on pages 57-58, it becomes clear that Jambe de Fer was merely stating that the seconde, or the second open string from the highest string, was tuned to a G for the bas and dessus instruments (with the bas tuned an octave lower than the dessus), and that the chanterelle, or the highest open string, was tuned to the same G for the tailles and hautes contres.
-This is confirmed by the tuning provided for the dessus and bas on the strings on the image of the viol at the end of the treatise, from lowest to highest: E A D G c’.
-Therefore, Jambe de Fer describes a consort tuned in the following manner.
+When viewed in conjunction with the image at the end of the treatise and the charts on pages 56-57 (see below), it becomes clear that Jambe de Fer was merely stating that the seconde, or the second open string from the highest string, was tuned to a G for the instruments playing the bas and dessus, with the instrument paying the bas tuned an octave lower than the dessus.
+Further the chanterelle, or the highest open string, was tuned to the same G for the instrments playing the taille and haute contre.
+This tuning scheme is confirmed by the image of the viol at the end of the treatise, from highest to lowest: c’ g d A E’.
+Jambe de Fer therefore describes a consort tuned in the following manner:

 Samuel Mareschall, in his Porta Musices (Basle, 1589), also describes five-string viols tuned in fourths.
-Mareschall was a Swiss composer, writer on music, organist, and teacher who was born in Tournai in 1554 and died in Basel in 1640.
+Mareschall was a Flemish composer, writer on music, organist, and teacher who was born in Tournai in 1554 and died in Basel in 1640.
 Porta Musices is a short treatise and viol tutor that was probably published to be used as part of the curriculum at the Gymnasium where he was hired as Professor Musices.
-This treatise is important because it confirms the use of viols in educational curriculum.
-Mareschall provides identical tunings as previously prescribed by Jambe de Fer, with the exception of his dessus tuning, for which suggests the entire instrument is tuned a whole tone higher.
-Jambe de Fer and Mareschall’s system of consort tuning are compared in the following table.
+This treatise confirms the use of viols in educational curricula.
+Mareschall provides identical tunings as previously prescribed by Jambe de Fer, with the exception of his dessus tuning, for which he suggests the entire instrument should be tuned one whole tone higher.
+Jambe de Fer and Mareschall’s system of tuning consorts are compared in the following table:

-Mareschall’s dessus tuning was most likely tuned higher to facilitate less shifting for repertoire where the dessus would often be forced to play notes on the fifth through seventh frets.
+Mareschall likely tuned his dessus higher to facilitate less shifting for repertoire in which the top voice would often be forced to play notes on the fifth through seventh frets.
 His tuning, however, sacrifices some of the sympathetic resonance characteristic of a viol consort consisting of paired identical tunings at a unison or octave.

-Another French writer who produced some retrospective thoughts regarding the five-string fourths-tuned viols is Jean Rousseau (1644–1699) in his 1687 Traité de la viole.
+Another French writer who produced some retrospective thoughts regarding five-string viols tuned in fourths is Jean Rousseau (1644–1699) in his 1687 Traité de la viole.
 Rousseau was an important viol player, theorist, and composer, and was one of the generation of French viol players who studied with the famed Sainte-Colombe.
 In his treatise, Rousseau states: